-Before you get started, you need to ensure that your workspace is clean and clear and you have the following items to hand:
+Before you get started making a candle, you need to ensure that your workspace is clean and clear and you have the following items to hand:

 - A heat source to melt the wax